How to Stop Picking Your Nails and Cuticles

 Is nail picking the same as nail biting?

 They are both body-focused repetitive behaviors and often occur together.
+Nail picking typically affects the surrounding skin and nail surface, while nail biting more directly impacts the nail plate itself.

 The Solution